Image Matching Filtering and Refinement by Planes and Beyond: More results

-For the sake of completeness, Table~\ref{avg_matches} reports the average number of input matches for each base method and dataset under evaluation.
+For the sake of completeness, Table~\ref{avg_matches} reports the average number of input matches for each base method and dataset.
 This information can be used together with the percentage of filtered matches to get an absolute estimation of the filtered matches.
-According to the reported values, SuperPoint and ALIKED provide the lower number of matches followed by SIFT and Key.Net, while DISK, LoFTR and DeDoDe v2 the highest number.
+According to the reported values, SuperPoint and ALIKED provide the lowest number of matches followed by SIFT and Key.Net, while DISK, LoFTR and DeDoDe v2 the highest number on matches.

-To summarize, it is better to have more matches for pose registration even with higher levels of outlier contamination when the camera intrinsic parameters are available, the opposite holds when camera parameters are missing.
-Moreover, RANSAC flattens scores and strongly influences the final matches.
-Nevertheless, one error measure cannot replace another, although highly correlated, since they highlight different properties and behaviors of the matching pipeline.